tapanit-e/neural-n-tree/README.md

 While consisting of the points in the inner product space, the measurement of similarity in Neural N-Tree is cosine similarity.

-Neural N-Tree works best when the number of clusters is relatively large.
+Neural N-Tree works best when the number of clusters is relatively large (~8).